 What is Section 3?

 Section 3 is a provision of the Housing and Urban Development (HUD) Act of 1968 that helps foster local economic development, neighborhood economic improvement, and individual self-sufficiency.
-The Section 3 program requires that Lucas Metropolitan Housing Authority and other recipients of HUD financial assistance (including contractors and subcontractors), to the greatest extent feasible, provide job training, employment and contracting opportunities for public housing residents, low and very-low income residents and businesses in connection with projects and activities in their neighborhood.
+The Section 3 program requires that Lucas Metropolitan Housing Authority and other recipients of HUD financial assistance (including contractors and subcontractors), to the greatest extent feasible, provide job training, employment and contracting opportunities for Affordable Housing (commonly known as Low Income Public Housing or LIPH) residents, low and very-low income residents and businesses in connection with projects and activities in their neighborhood.

 Who receives Economic Opportunities under Section 3?

 - Persons in affordable housing and assisted housing

 - Persons in the affected project neighborhood

 - Low and very-low income persons who live in the metropolitan statistical area or non-metropolitan county in which the Section 3 covered assistance is expended

 - That is at least 51 percent or more owned by Section 3 resident(s)

 - In which at least 30% of their permanent full-time employees are Section 3 residents or within three years of the date of first employment with the business concern were Section 3 residents